 The challenge, talking to animals

-Projects like Earth Species Project ol 'Animal Language Institute they aim to rely on technological tools (in particular AI and everything we have learned in using computers to understand language).
-The goal is ambitious: to talk to animals, and even before listening to what the animals say to each other, or to us.
+Projects like Earth Species Project or l 'Animal Language Institute they aim to rely on technological tools (especially AI and everything we have learned in using computers to understand language).
+The objective is ambitious: to talk to the animals, and before that listen to what the animals say to each other, or to us.

-There is something deeply comforting in thinking that the linguistic tools of artificial intelligence can do something so beautiful to bring all thinking species together.
-Maybe one day we can play tricks on animals based on a joke, and not on their extinction.
+There is something deeply comforting in thinking that the linguistic tools of artificial intelligence could do something so beautiful to bring all thinking species together.
+Maybe one day we will be able to prank animals based on a joke, and not on their extinction.